Holography of geodesic flows, harmonizing metrics, and billiards' dynamics: On proto-billiards maps and Poincar e return maps

-If each $v$-trajectory hits the locus $\d X_1 = \d X_2$ transversally at \emph{some} point, and $df_1 = df_2$ in the vicinity of $\d X_1$, then these data are sufficient for a reconstruction of the \emph{smooth} topological type of the pair $(Y, \mathcal F(v))$. \end{theorem}
+If each $v$-trajectory hits the locus $\d X_1 = \d X_2$ transversally at \emph{some} point or is quadratically tangent to it at \emph{some} point, and $df_1 = df_2$ in the vicinity of $\d X_1$, then $C_{v_1}$ and $C_{v_2}$ are sufficient for a reconstruction of the \emph{smooth} topological type of the pair $(Y, \mathcal F(v))$. \end{theorem}